PoE 2 Beginner Guide - Everything Explained

 Three Ascendancy Classes are available to each Class.
 This means there are a total of 36 Ascendancy Classes.
 These are essentially specializations for your character.
 Each Ascendancy class has a small passive tree that provides very powerful bonuses.
 These bonuses are often build defining and are a major reason why you’d pick one class over another.

-The details on how to Ascend are yet to be revealed, but they will occur during the campaign in Acts 2, 3, and 4.
+The details on how to Ascend are yet to be revealed, but they will occur during the campaign.

 Passive Skill Tree